neelismail01/queue-it/README.md

 # Queue It

 ## Technologies
-The user interface of this application was built with Swift and SwiftUI and integrated with Apple's MusicKit API to provide access to its music catalogue.
-Persistant storage and real-time queue syncing was achieved using Firebase Firestore.
+The user interface of this application was built with **Swift** and **SwiftUI**.
+Persistant storage and real-time queue syncing was achieved using **Firebase Firestore**.
+Queue It integrated with MusicKit to offer Apple Music subscribers search and playback functionality to its catalogue of 50+ million songs.

 ## Features:
-  * Connect your Apple Music account to gain access to Apple Music's catalogue of 50+ million songs and play music
+  * Create queues and invite others to contribute in real-time
-  * Create queues and invite others to join and contribute
+  * Search Apple Music's vast catalogue by song title, artist, and album
-  * Search songs, artists, and albums through a search preview
+  * Explore top songs and albums by an artist through artist profile pages
   * Play music from any connected device controlled by the queue's owner
-  * Control music playback using familiar controls such as play/pause, skip, and play previous
+  * Control music playback using familiar controls such as play/pause, skip to next, and skip to previous

 ## Preview!
 [Queue-It-Home](https://user-images.githubusercontent.com/23081661/181113251-ed6630bf-48b6-40aa-8fd2-8854842cb18f.PNG)